-2.1.13 Barriers
+2.1.14 Barriers

-Provide bridge barrier parapets in accordance with the SCDOT Bridge Design Memo DM0119 and the SCDOT Bridge Drawings and Details for MASH Barrier.
-Provide two (2) conduits in each barrier as shown in the SCDOT Bridge Drawings and Details.
+Provide bridge barrier parapets in accordance with the SCDOT Bridge Design Memo DM0119 and the SCDOT Structural Drawings and Details for MASH Barrier.
+Provide two (2) conduits in each barrier as shown in the SCDOT Structural Drawings and Details.

-2.1.14 Bridge Drainage and Low Point
+2.1.15 Bridge Drainage

-The minimum distance from a bridge end to the roadway profile low point shall be coordinated with concrete flume location shown on guardrail stiffness transition Standard Drawing 805-325-70.
-When the MTBBC3 (TL3) stiffness transition is used, the low point shall be located minimum of 30 feet beyond where guardrail attaches to rigid barrier.
-When the MTBBC2 (TL2) stiffness transition is used, the low point shall be located a minimum of 15 feet beyond where guardrail attaches to rigid barrier.
+The minimum distance from a bridge end to the roadway profile low point shall be coordinated with concrete flume location shown on guardrail stiffness transition Standard Drawings.
+When the MTBBC3 (TL3 or pre-MASH equivalent) stiffness transition is used, the low point shall be located minimum of 30 feet beyond where guardrail attaches to rigid barrier.
+When the MTBBC2 (TL2 or pre-MASH equivalent) stiffness transition is used, the low point shall be located a minimum of 15 feet beyond where guardrail attaches to rigid barrier.

 Provide a minimum of one (1) deck drain per span per gutterline, except where the gutterline is on the high side of superelevation.
 Provide additional drains if necessary to meet the allowable water spread requirements in BDM Figure 18.2-1.
+Use drain types in accordance with the SCDOT Drawings and Details.